 Because a fresh hair-cut or beat face does not make your soul vibration any higher when you're leaning against the wall in the club bathroom, music blasting, post-obligatory-mirror-selfie, and still fighting emptiness.
-Or when you're sulking in anger about how you just knew your most recent heavily contemplated and timed post was about to do NUMBERS on The Gram (or The Book) and it failed to meet your arbitrary "like" expectation, triggering feelings of unfulfilled validation stemming from an adolescence defined by beliefs of inadequacy.
+Or when you're sulking in anger about how you just knew your most recent heavily contemplated and the timed post was about to do NUMBERS on The Gram (or The Book), and it failed to meet your arbitrary "like" expectation, triggering feelings of unfulfilled validation stemming from adolescence defined by beliefs of inadequacy.

-Actually caring for ourselves mentally, emotionally, and spiritually has been successfully reframed as avoidance activities.
+Actually, caring for ourselves mentally, emotionally, and spiritually has been successfully reframed as avoidance activities.

 Anything to dodge probing of the painful variety.

 We have been trying to sell the world and ourselves artificial imagery of relaxation.
 Farce mastery and control.
 Physical polishing in place of emotional liberation.
 Inside, our souls are as tense as ever, panting under the pressure of upholding appearances whilst getting away with not healing.
 All you've been doing is carrying on.
 Performing.

 This is not to undermine the value of rewarding yourself, celebrating life, and treating your body as the temple it is.
 You deserve to unwind and rest.
 You deserve ALL of the good feels and a break from life's commotion.
 However, these things cannot be done in the place of authentic vulnerability with yourself and deemed "self-care."
 The soul work needs your attention, too.
 Set the ambiance and then please dive inside.

 In a time where we will take our clothes off for social media more easily than we will take our facades off alone, it is imperative to address and undress the root of our issues.
 No longer can we go on calling ourselves Butterflies without earning the metamorphosis.